Search

 Stress stripes form on the fish’s body, usually in vertical stripes along the sides of their bodies.
 Stress stripes signify that your betta fish needs attention and care or a change in environment.

-While hard to spot with the naked eye, some betta fish can have thin lines running down their sides.
+While hard to spot with the naked eye, some betta fish can have thin stress lines on betta running down their sides.

 These markings tend to be more apparent in lighter-colored females; however, male bettas are not exempt from this trait either!